alexandradm/CA-MODS-profile/README.md

 strict MODS installation profile for Collective Access Sites

-as of 9/14/17, this profile set up has:
+as of 10/13/17, this profile set up has:
--all MODS elements and subelements
--lists for 5 of 6 list-type elements
+-all MODS elements and subelements in one file, validated against .xsd -Dublincore original file for example of User Interface and Relationships -Dublincore2MODS transition file for compiling MODS elements, User Interface, and Relationships

 to do:
--define datatypes
--create list for AccessConditions built from rightsstatements.org and creativecommons.org -add controlled vocabularies to certain elements
+-Finalize User Interface (screens and bundles)
+-Create Relationships
+-test controlled vocabularies for specified elements